cryspen/hacl-packages/CONTRIBUTING.md

 - make sure the c89 folders are not changed (also see #233)
 - remove unused files with `git clean -f`
 - re-create config `./mach build -c --no-build`
-- update default condif `cp build/config.cmake config/default_config.cmake`
+- update default config `cp build/config.cmake config/default_config.cmake`

 When #12 is fully implemented most of these manual steps should not be needed anymore.